“Are your gemstones real?”

 Gemstone Testing Process

-Next Edward uses a refractometer to measure the gemstone's reflective index, how light behaves when projected through a gem.
+Next our gemologist uses a refractometer to measure the gemstone's reflective index, how light behaves when projected through a gem.
 He then assesses a gemstone’s chemical composition using a spectrometer.
 And using a dichroscope and polariscope he measures advanced refraction characteristics.
 Lastly he uses a 10X and 60X gem microscope to look deep into the gemstone.

 Together this data informs him whether the gemstone is natural, man-made, or an imitation, as well as if any enhancements have been made to the gemstone.